PranshuSaraswat/Collaborative-Coding/CollaborativeEditor/ReadMe.md

 - Add support for more Python libraries with proper sandboxing
 - Add user authentication and permissions
 - Implement persistent storage for code
-- Add more features like file management, version history, Etc.
+- Add more features like file management, version history, etc.